 See The Workshops Rail Museum like never before at one of their evening Torchlight Tours.
 Explore the museums stories and histories in a unique experience uncovering the tales told us by past workers and exploring the darker side of our railway history.
 The museum has also partnered with Ipswich Mini Crafters to present the Made in Miniature exhibition, a display of miniature historic Ipswich buildings accompanied by photographic display of the buildings from the Picture Ipswich Collection.

 If you are a quilt enthusiast we have got you covered (pardon the pun!).
-The annual St Pauls Quilt and Craft Display presents magnificent display of quilts, lace making, tatting and other handcrafts displayed in the oldest Anglican church in Queensland.
-Within easy walking distance is an exhibition of important Australian heritage patchwork quilts at Ipswich Art Gallery, including examples from the early Victorian era through to mid-20th century.
+Visit Ipswich Art Gallery to view an exhibition of important Australian heritage patchwork quilts including examples from the early Victorian era through to mid-20th century.

 Night forging and spinning and weaving demonstrations will be held across the festival.
 Unprecedented access will also be provided to the RAAF Amberley Aviation Heritage Centre’s restoration section so visitors can get an appreciation of the process involved in restoring aircraft and other heritage items to a display standard.

 For those who would like to get more hands, there are plenty of workshops in blacksmithing, steam punk jewellery, woodcrafting and more.
 You can even learn how to preserve your family’s treasured historical items and participate in workshops on-line thanks to Ipswich Libraries.